picaq/wwcsf-algos/topics/big-O.md

 ### Beginner resources
 - [Big O Notation, Gayle Laakmann McDowell](https://youtu.be/v4cd1O4zkGw): A short video that focuses on conceptual understanding and provides rules of thumb for evaluating run-time
 - [Introduction to Big-O, William Fiset](https://youtu.be/zUUkiEllHG0): A good conceptual introduction with worked-through problems and solutions.
+- [Asymptotic Notation, Khan Academy](https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/asymptotic-notation): A good introduction to academic definitions of Big-O, Big-Theta, and Big-Omega.
 - [A Beginner’s Guide to Big O Notation- Part 1](https://medium.com/better-programming/a-beginners-guide-to-big-o-notation-pt-1-19ec031b698b): An introduction to time complexity with help from Ratatouille
 - [A Beginner’s Guide to Big O Notation- Part 2](https://medium.com/swlh/a-beginners-guide-to-big-o-notation-part-2-c4ede76cea36): An introduction to time complexity with help from Ratatouille